savagezen/dnd-tools/README.md

 # dnd-tools

 Interactive command line tools for Dungeons and Dragons 5th Edition.
-This is the source code for the  python scripts and install functions used to create the [dnd-tools AUR package](https://aur.archlinux.org/packages/dnd-tools/).
+This is the source code for the  python (v3.6) scripts and install functions used to create the [dnd-tools AUR package](https://aur.archlinux.org/packages/dnd-tools/).

 ---

 #### Features:

 - Compeltely interactive (menu prompt after each function completes)
-- Character generator (can be completely random), output to stdout
+- Character generator (can be completely random)
+- Save generated characer file as text file
 - Dice roller (any number of dice, any number of sides)
 - Tarokka card game (Tarrot cards from Curse of Strahd)
 - Wild Magic effect roller (for Sorcerers)
+- Initiative roller (raw / without proficiency bonus)

 ---